sarmadiali98/ReLico/README.md

 ### Important distinction

-Two LF files may be present in the smart-home example:
+Two LF files are included in the smart-home example:

-- a **generated LF file** produced directly by ReLico
+- `generated_smarthome.lf` is the raw LF file produced directly by ReLico.
-- a **hardware-adapted LF file** used for the live sensor experiment
+- `smarthome.lf` is the hardware-adapted LF file used for replay and live sensor experiments.

 The hardware-backed execution path uses the adapted LF version, which includes the extra integration needed to consume runtime sensor data.
 This should not be confused with the raw translator output.